- Configuring Leganto Integration Profiles:

 - Configuring Course Loading (Alma) – Importing courses from a course management system.

-- Configure jobs that enable associate students to courses or remove the association between students and courses.
+- Configure jobs that enable associate students with courses or remove the association between students and courses.
 See Configuring Importing Course Enrollment Jobs.

 - Integrating with the UK's Digital Content Store (DCS) – The Digital Content Store (DCS) is a workflow tool for librarians in higher education institutions to help with the process of sourcing and clearing digitization requests required for course packs and reading lists.
 This feature is relevant for UK customers only.